 - Do you really talk to your swimmers in real time?
 YES!
 You are now able to share your knowledge while the swimmers are swimming their sets, waiting at the wall, across the pool, and through their turn.
 Exciting!

 - Are they one size fits all?
 Basically, yes.
-We offer a slightly larger sized headset, by ¼” on each ear, for larger adult heads.
 All headsets have a stiff wire holding their shape, and swimmers can adjust the wire to best fit their head.

 - Do I have to put my swim cap over the headset, it gives me a headache?
 No, we don’t generally put the caps on over the Ears, our swimmers just put a goggle strap underneath the headset casing and it holds the MySwimEars on without pressing it to your head.
 They stay on during any stroke with turns and underwater work as well.
 You might want to take them off for starts, though.